Stade Pierre-Mauroy: Tenants and sports uses

 The Grand Stade received a five-star UEFA ranking.
-It is expected to significantly increase the revenue streams of Lille OSC, its tenant club.
+It is expected to significantly increase the revenue streams of Lille, its tenant club.

 The stadium hosted France national football team and France national rugby union team as well as some games of UEFA Euro 2016 and many Top 14 matches.
 The stadium hosted its first rugby union test match on 17 November 2012 during the 2012 Autumn Internationals, when France defeated Argentina 39–22.
-It has been chosen to be one of the nine venues selected for France's hosting of the 2023 Rugby World Cup.
-The 30,000-seat arena hosted EuroBasket 2015, Davis Cup, 2017 World Men's Handball Championship and will host handball and basketball tournaments at the 2024 Olympic Games.
+It was one of the nine venues selected for France's hosting of the 2023 Rugby World Cup.
+The 30,000-seat arena hosted EuroBasket 2015, Davis Cup, 2017 World Men's Handball Championship and hosted handball and basketball tournaments at the 2024 Olympic Games.

 The record attendance for a sports game stands at 49,712 spectators, who witnessed Lille's 5–1 win over PSG in 2019.

+Due to the upgrade works at the Stade de France for the 2024 Summer Olympics and Paralympics, the 2024 Coupe de France final was relocated to the stadium.
+This marked the first time in the history of the competition that a final has been contested outside Paris (or its near suburbs).